 Above, before being sewn in place

-After being sewn in place, no worries if you don't have a serger as a zig
+After being sewn in place, no worries if you don't have a serger as a zigzag stitch will do the job just fine

 Iron the semi-circles flat and top stitch them in place using the same stitch that you used on the pockets.